The 10 Best Travel and Health Insurance for Digital Nomads

 Cost: $125 per month or more (without US coverage)

-Who’s it for: Citizens or permanent residents of the US who plan to be out of the US for a long-term period.
+Who’s it for: Citizens or permanent residents of the US who are planning to be, or are outside of the US for a long-term period.
 Employees of US companies are also eligible if the company pays for the insurance premium.

 What's included: Preventative and primary care, inpatient care, ambulance, and therapeutic services, rehabilitation and mental health services, emergency medical expenses, evacuation, repatriation, and 24-hour assistance services, and optional US add-on benefits.
 Pre-existing conditions are covered with creditable coverage.